SkySync-EPFL/prd/template/9-design.md

 #### Implementation framework

 The application will be developed for Android using Kotlin.
-This approach ensures a modern, null-safe and efficient implementation of the app's UI and business logic.
+We chose this approach as Kotlin is the main supported language on this platform and we will profit from its modern (null-safe) features to produce an efficient implementation of the app's UI and business logic.

-#### Dynamic UI Rendering Strategy
+#### UI flows

 Composed of two primary flows (Admin flow and Crew/Pilot flow), our JetBrains Compose based UI will render different screens depending on the type of user.
 This routing enables efficient navigation through app features.